-In 2023, 182 employees including executives, managers, office staff and factory staff had the opportunity to enhance their skills by studying further (2022: 123).
-Some enrolled for courses offered by the Wits Digital Campus, the university's online continuing education platform.
-We provided both financial and academic support for employees undertaking further studies in this way and are proud to announce that they achieved a 70% pass rate.
+In 2024, 143 courses where executives, managers, office staff and factory staff had the opportunity to enhance their skills by studying further (2023: 123).
+Some enrolled for courses offered through an online continuing education platform.
+We provided both financial and academic support for employees undertaking further studies in this way and are pleased to report that they achieved a 80% pass rate.